-Well here we are in Week 3 of the $100 Room Challenge.
+Well, here we are in Week 3 of the $100 Room Challenge.
 I can’t believe how much difference this week made to the Laundry Room.
-For full details on the $100 Room Challenge you can go here.
-Basically Erin over at Lemons, Lavender and Laundry put together this challenge and you redo a room in your house, in one month and with only $100!
+For full details on the $100 Room Challenge, you can go here.
+The basic idea is Erin over at Lemons, Lavender and Laundry put together this challenge and you redo a room in your house, in one month and with only $100!

 This Week’s Progress: